 This small strip of beach, spanning half a mile, is renowned for its fine, soft, white sand and crystal-clear, aqua blue waters, offering a picture-perfect Hawaiian postcard view.

 Often ranked as one of the world's best beaches, Lanikai Beach is a haven for beach lovers and water sports enthusiasts.
-The calm, clear waters make it an excellent spot for swimming, snorkeling, and kayaking.
+The calm, clear waters make it an excellent spot for swimming, snorkeling in Oahu, and kayaking.

 In fact, just off the shore, you'll find two picturesque islands, known as the Mokulua Islands, which are popular kayaking destinations.